bywatersolutions/koha-plugin-item-recalls/README.md

 This recall can be done on both the staff side and the OPAC

-Steps to recreate this on the staff side.
+# Steps to recreate this from Staff Side.
 1. Find an item that is currently checked out.
 2. Go to place a hold on this item.
 This must be an item level hold- so pick the specific copy that is checked out.
 3.Once the hold is created, this screen (see above) will appear.